wietsche/aws_vpc/README.md

-# A minimal VPC setup with a public subnet and a private subnet
+# A minimal VPC setup

 This repository contains a Terraform configuration to create a minimal VPC setup with a public subnet and a private subnet.